Joe Martinek: Parma Panthers

 In May 2015, Martinek signed and played for the Parma Panthers of the Italian Football League.

 Martinek finished the season for the Panthers playing in 6 games, rushing for 567 yards on 99 carries and 8 TD's.
 He also caught 5 passes for 68 yards and 2 TD's.
 The Panthers finished 10-3 and reaching the championship game before losing to the Seamen Milano.

 Martinek finished the game with 34 yards rushing on 8 carries and had two receptions for 17 yards and a score.

 Beyond football

-Martinek is currently a Recruitment Advisor for Medix in Parsippany, NJ.
+Martinek is formerly a Recruitment Advisor for Medix in Parsippany, NJ.
+He has worked for Miller Launch as a captain in Staten Island New York.